slaetthult/TempoRun/README.md

 # Nuxt Run

 > Starter kit for nuxt projects with usefull features for fast development.
-IE11 is supported!

 ## Build Setup